 To drill-down into details, you mark items in one visualization you are interested in, and corresponding data in the other visualizations based on the same data table will by default be marked automatically.
 For example, if "Los Angeles" is marked in the map chart below, "Los Angeles" items get marked also in other visualizations.
 In the pie chart, the Los Angeles sector gets marked, and in the scatter plot, Los Angeles customers.

-To drill down into subsets within subsets of your data, see Drilling to details.
+To drill down into subsets within subsets of your data, see Drilling down into details.

 Using a different version of Spotfire?This help describes the web client version of Spotfire on TIBCO Cloud™.
 If you're looking for documentation for the installed client or other versions of Spotfire, visit the TIBCO Documentation Portal.